Find answers to FAQs related to Camosun College & COVID-19. We will update these FAQ pages as new information becomes available.

 What should I do if I test positive for COVID-19?

-- If you test positive for COVID-19, the BCCDC advises that you need to:
+Ater testing positive for COVID-19, the BCCDC advises that you need to:

 Let your close contacts know so that they can monitor for symptoms

 Who should I notify at the college, and when is it safe for me to return to campus?